 This morning was our weekly class with Eugene, Julia and Nina.

-Before we parted, we talked about the situation in their country, Ukraine and how hard it is for them to adapt here.
-Their French level is really advanced but they feel like it is not enough to live and work in France.
+Before we parted, we talked about the situation in their country, Ukraine and how hard it is for them to adapt here and learn French in Dijon.
+Their level is really advanced but they feel like it is not enough to live and work in France.

 “Don’t say it with your project is to go back“.
 That’s what I advised them to tell when in a job interview.